jonsimonsen/webaoa/README.md

 -Fixed some newly discovered bugs caused by not knowing exactly how forEach() works.
 Now using every() instead if there is a chance that there are elements that doesn't need to be processed.

 v0.73: More of the same as for 0.72.
+-Made a class for units that have connected services.
+So far, it's mostly just for testing using classes.
+Tested and seems to work fine.
+-Should look into reducing the number of global constants in the main JS file (perhaps using imports or something similiar).
 -Under development...